wp-plugins/awesome-support/readme.txt

 3. All the required configuration will be done silently by the plugin
 3. Your support site is ready!

+== Frequently Asked Questions ==

+= The plugin data isn't removed from the database after uninstall =

+If you want to delete the plugin and all of its data, you need to go to the *Advanced* tab in the plugin settings and check the *Delete Data* option.
+Only then the data will be removed from the database during the uninstall process.

 == Screenshots ==

 1. Agent's view (tickets list)